-- 115. Applicable provisions - 116.
+- 115. Provisions to be applied for establishing customs value - 116.
 Value self-determination of goods when goods are cleared - 117.
 Value determination by customs authority - 118.
-Re-determination of previous value determination or re-determination - 119.
-Correction of errors in value determination or re-determination - 120.
-Time limits on value determination and re-determination - 121.
+Re-determination of previous value determination or re-determination

+- 119. Correction of error in value determination or re-determination - 120.
+Time limit on value determination and re-determination - 121.
 Request for information and documents - 122.
 Value determination or re-determination in absence of sufficient information - 123.
-Goods to which value determination, re-determination and valuation criteria apply - 124.
+Goods to which value determination, re-determination and valuation criterion 5 apply - 124.
 Rounding off of customs value - 125.
 Remedies available to person aggrieved by value determination or redetermination - 126.
-Value determination or re-determination presumed to be correct except when replaced, amended, set aside or corrected
+Value determination or re-determination presumed to be correct except when 10 replaced, amended, set aside or corrected